-When you delete your Medium account, Medium deletes your personal data as outlined in this document.
-However, to delete your payment or billing information, you will need to do so with your payment provider, as Medium only has minimal secure access to those records as needed to provide the services.
+When you delete your Medium account, Medium deletes your personal data as explained in this policy.
+However, to delete your payment or billing information, you will need to do so with your payment provider, as Medium only has minimal secure access to those records as needed to provide the Services.

 Potential Consequences of Processing